faisalmemon/ios-crash-dump-analysis-book/topics/forceDebugBuildDsyms/forcingDebugBuildsDsyms.md

 Normally when you develop an app, you are deploying the Debug version of your app onto your device.
 When you are deploying your app for testers, app review, or app store release, you are deploying the Release version of your app.

-Release builds are special for crash dump analysis because they create a lookup file, called a DSYM file, which map machine addresses to source code references so the functions involved at the time of a crash can be seen in a meaningful representation.
-This is called symbolification.
-Xcode also prunes out any debug information from the released binaries during deployment to help prevent reverse engineering of your program.
+In both scenarios debug information is placed into the binary being generated.
+This is called DWARF debugging information.

+For Release builds, that information is then stripped out and placed into a DSYM file.
+For Debug builds, it is left in.

+The debugger can use debugging information in the binary when it sees a crash to help us understand where the program has gone wrong.

+When a user sees your program crash, there is no debugger.
+Instead, a crash report is generated.
+This comprises the machine addresses where the problem was seen.
+A later phase, called symbolification, can convert the addresses into meaningful source code references so long as an appropriate DSYM file exists.

 Xcode is by default setup so that only DSYM files are generated for Release builds, and not for Debug builds.

-Xcode by default for Debug builds puts the equivalent debugging information into the binary you are debugging so that when you test out your app, and there is a crash, the debugger which launched your app knows where the program has gone wrong and shows you the appropriate place in the code in your Xcode session.
-The advantage of this approach is that the correct symbol information is bound into the actual binary that had the problem so no possibility of a mismatch can occur.
-The downside is that it makes the binary much larger and allows reverse engineers to peek into your binary quite easily as if you had published the source code together with the program.
+The reason why Debug builds just use the application binary with all the debug information built in is that the information is always available and consistent with the rest of the binary.
+However it makes the binary much larger and allows reverse engineers to peek into your binary quite easily as if you had published the source code together with the program.

 From Xcode, in your build settings, searching for "Debug Information Format" we see the following settings: